SNICScienceCloud/operators-documentation/docs/sysadmin_common.md

     root@utility_container: #

     nova service-list
+    # State should be 'up'

     cinder service-list
+    # State should be 'up'

     heat service-list
+    # Status should be 'up'

     neutron agent-list
+    # Alive should be ':-)'

+    mysql -e 'show status like "%wsrep_cluster%"'
+    # Size should be 3 and status should be 'Primary'

     root@controller_host: #

     echo "show stat" | nc -U /var/run/haproxy.stat |grep -i down
+    # You should not see anyting with 'down' state

 ### Controller host